Java Platform, Standard Edition: Random access

 The class supports random access reading and writing of files.
 The class uses a file pointer that represents a byte-offset within the file for the next read or write operation.
 The file pointer is moved implicitly by reading or writing and explicitly by calling the or methods.
 The current position of the file pointer is returned by the method.

 File system

-The class represents a file or directory path in a file system.
-File objects support the creation, deletion and renaming of files and directories and the manipulation of file attributes such as read-only and last modified timestamp.
-File objects that represent directories can be used to get a list of all the contained files and directories.
+The class represents a file or directory path in a file system. java.io.File objects support the creation, deletion and renaming of files and directories and the manipulation of file attributes such as read-only and last modified timestamp. java.io.File objects that represent directories can be used to get a list of all the contained files and directories.

 The class is a file descriptor that represents a source or sink (destination) of bytes.
-Typically this is a file, but can also be a console or network socket.
-FileDescriptor objects are used to create File streams.
-They are obtained from File streams and java.net sockets and datagram sockets.
+Typically this is a file, but can also be a console or network socket. java.io.FileDescriptor objects are used to create java.io.File streams.
+They are obtained from java.io.File streams and java.net sockets and datagram sockets.